punnalathomas/CloudOperations_project_work/documentation.md

 This project implements a simple serverless file processing architecture in Amazon Web Services using Infrastructure as Code with Terraform.
 The goal is to deploy small cloud-based solution that can automatically process files uploaded to cloud storage.
 In this architecture files uploaded to an Amazon S3 bucket trigger and AWS lambda function.
 The lambda function processes the file (counts words and lines inside of the text file and adds timestamp) and stores the result in seperate S3 output bucket.
 The main objective is to gain experience in simple event driven cloud architecture, deploying infrastructure using Terraform and using AWS managed services S3 and Lambda.
+For the phace 2 implementation I added a lifecycle policy for the S3 output bucket.

 ## Resources
 S3
 Lambda
+Glacier

 ## Design
 This architecture is based on an event driven serverless model.
 When file is uploaded to an S3 input bucket, and event triggers a Lambda function that processes the file and stores the result in an S3 output bucket.